sidneycadot/connect4/README.md

 CONNECT4 solver and perfect-play GUI
 ====================================

-This project contains code to strongly solve the game of CONNECT-4.
+This repository contains code to strongly solve the game of CONNECT-4.

 The "solver" subdirectory contains the code that generates a perfect-play database.